 (b) apply up-to-date accounting and finance concepts and techniques in internal decision making, including management accounting, managerial finance, and strategic management.

 (c) analyze and evaluate the legal, regulatory and ethical issues facing professional accountants.

 In addition to the above core subjects, the completion of two additional compulsory subjects and three elective subjects leads to the award of the Master of Professional Accounting (MPA).
 On completion of the MPA components, graduates will be able to:

 (d) analyze and evaluate theoretical frameworks in accounting, finance, and corporate governance.

 (e) develop additional expertise in selected aspects of accounting and finance, such as theory and practice of accounting in China, strategic tax management in Hong Kong and China, financial statement analysis, finance for multinational corporations, mergers and acquisitions, or integrated knowledge through group projects.

-Completion of the seven core subjects will lead to the Postgraduate Diploma in Professional Accounting (PgDPA) award, The PgDPA and the core subjects of the MPA (equivalent to the PgDPA curriculum) have been accredited by the Hong Kong Institute of Certified Public Accountants (HKICPA) as a recognized HKICPA conversion program.
-Together with a degree recognized by the HKICPA, graduates completing these seven core subjects will be eligible to enroll in the HKICPA Qualification Program (QP).
+The seven core subjects of the programme (which lead to the Postgraduate Diploma in Professional Accounting (PgDPA) award, and constitute part of the MPA programme) have been accredited by the Hong Kong Institute of Certified Public Accountants (HKICPA) as a recognized HKICPA conversion programme.
+Together with a degree recognized by the HKICPA, graduates completing these seven core subjects will be eligible to enrol in the HKICPA Qualification Programme (QP).
 Upon completion of another five subjects (i.e. two additional compulsory subjects and three elective subjects), students will be awarded the Master of Professional Accounting (MPA).